Ian

 discovered the compound.
 “It reveals that DDD107498 has the

-of malaria from infected people, and protect a person from
+spread of malaria from infected people, and protect a person

-patients.
-However we are very excited by the progress that we have
+to patients.
+However we are very excited by the progress that we

 “Malaria continues to threaten almost half of the world’s